lucasrangit/CC-Hackathon/readme.md

 The documentation is available directly in the developer portal: https://developer-staging.conradconnect.de/app/documentation

+Source code for the tutorials is linked for each of them and they all are uploaded to the repository: https://github.com/mydaco/documentation/

 The jsdoc for the definition of the interfaces is available in the documentation and here: https://mydaco.github.io/mydaco-docs/

 ## Devices for events and actuation